Vaccine Ingredients – Corn and Peanut Oils

 Both of these questions are related to the notion that oils in vaccines can cause allergic reactions in those who have food sensitivities.
 Indeed, if someone has a sensitivity to a vaccine component, they may be advised not to get it; however, vaccines do not contain either corn or peanut oils.

 Oils would typically be introduced in oil-in-water emulsions for use as adjuvants.
-One such preparation, squalene, is approved for use as an adjuvant in the United States.
+One such preparation, squalene, is approved for use as an adjuvant in the U.S. It is included in Fluad®, an influenza vaccine for adults 65 and older.
 Squalene is taken from fish oil, specifically shark liver oil.
 Squalene is also made in our livers and is found in our bloodstreams as part of cholesterol synthesis.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.